 Instructions

-- Whisk 2 pasteurized egg yolks, ½ tsp Japanese mustard (karashi) and ½ tsp Dijon mustard together in a large bowl.
+- Whisk 2 pasteurized egg yolks, ½ tsp Japanese mustard (karashi) and ½ tsp smooth Dijon mustard together in a large bowl.

-- Measure 175 ml neutral flavored oil into a jug and pour a small drizzle down the side of the bowl into the egg yolks while whisking continuously and vigorously.
+- Measure 175 ml cooking oil into a jug and pour a small drizzle down the side of the bowl into the egg yolks while whisking continuously and vigorously.
 Once incorporated, continue to slowly drizzle the oil into the eggs little by little while whisking until emulsified and half of the oil is used.

 - In a small bowl, combine 1 tbsp apple cider vinegar and 2 tsp rice vinegar and pour half of it into the mayonnaise.
 Whisk well.